golangconcept/memoryallocation/memory-allocation.md

 Yes, merging new and make into a single built-in function is possible.
 However, it is probable that a single built-in function would lead to more confusion among new Go programmers than having two built-in functions.

 Considering all of the above points, it appears more appropriate for new and make to remain separate.

+> new(T) - Allocates memory, and sets it to the zero value for type T..
+..that is 0 for int, "" for string and nil for referenced types (slice, map, chan)

+- Note that referenced types are just pointers to some underlying data structures, which won't be created by new(T)
+Example: in case of slice, the underlying array won't be created, thus new([]int) returns a pointer to nothing

+- make(T) - Allocates memory for referenced data types (slice, map, chan), plus initializes their underlying data structures

+### Example:
+In case of slice, the underlying array will be created with the specified length and capacity Bear in mind that, unlike C, an array is a primitive type in Go!